In this Power BI Tutorial, let us explore, Power BI Filter vs Slicer or the difference between Power BI Filter and Slicer. Also, we will discuss:

 After applying the filter we can see only the information that we need(i.e. data based on Laptop and Mouse)

 This is how a Filter works Power BI.
-In the coming topic, we will see how to apply filter in Power BI Report.
+In the coming topic, we will see how to apply filters in Power BI Report.

 Types of filter in a Power BI Report